rocket-pool/old.docs.rocketpool.net/src/guides/node/securing-your-node.md

 To do this:

 1. Run `sudo apt update && sudo apt install unattended-upgrades update-notifier-common -y`, this will install the auto update package, this should be in Ubuntu by default so we're just running it in case it was removed for some reason
-2. Open `/etc/apt/apt.conf.d/20auto-upgrades`, for example with `nano /etc/apt/apt.conf.d/20auto-upgrades` and add your settings, see the block below for a good starting point
+2. Open `/etc/apt/apt.conf.d/20auto-upgrades`, for example with `sudo nano /etc/apt/apt.conf.d/20auto-upgrades` and add your settings, see the block below for a good starting point
 3. Run `service unattended-upgrades restart`

 This is an example of reasonable auto-update settings: